 A laptop touchpad is an integral part of any laptop; without it working efficiently becomes difficult.
 It can be frustrating if the laptop touchpad is not working as expected or not responding to the commands given via finger.
-As many of us rely on mouse clicks, instead of keyboard shortcuts to get the work done, handling a non-functional touchpad can be annoying.
+As many of us rely on mouse clicks, handling a non-functional touchpad can be annoying.

-The most common reason for touchpad not working is the issues with drivers.
+Similarly, users can also face the touch screen not working in Windows 10.
+Most users who prefer keyboard shortcuts are stuck when function keys are not working.
+But, when it comes to the laptop touchpad not working, the most common reason is the issues with drivers.
 Well, even an accidental setting change can land you with unresponsive touchpads.
 With the below-mentioned fixes and checks, you can quickly fix a laptop touchpad irrespective of the laptop manufacturer.

 Initial Checks for Laptop Touchpad Not Working Issue